FROM NICHCY'S DIRECTOR...

 Assistive devices are not a new area of interest created by the new law.
 As shown above, interest in the new higher technologies began shortly after the silicon chip invention.
 Prior to that, low technology assistive devices were being developed and used for centuries.
 Consequently, definitions of what an assistive device is are numerous, and are often based on the perspective of a specific agency or disability group.

-Drill and Practice.
 These programs provide opportunities for the child to practice previously learned skills.
 The content of the drill and practice program is usually structured, focusing on a specific sequence or kind of skill-building.
 For many students with disabilities, drill and practice activities are very important for mastering skills, and using this kind of software at home can reinforce learning that takes place at school.
+Tutorials.

 Technology is an investment.
 Therefore, consumers should become more informed and critical of the limitations of technology.
 Consumers should also be aware of alternate possibilities for achieving a specific goal.